sofblocks/sofblocks.github.io/_posts/blog/2022-11-05-sophos-azuread-sso.md

 ## Sophos Firewall Configuration

 Navigate to your Sophos Firewall web console and click on authentication section.
 Select the servers tab and click add.
-Select Azure AD SSO from the server type list.Fill in the details using the information we got from Azure Portal (application ID, Oject ID, Tenenat ID and the secret key).
+Select Azure AD SSO from the server type list.
+Fill in the details using the information we got from Azure Portal (application ID, Object ID, Tenant  ID and the secret key).

 ![upload-image]({{ "/assets/imgs/notes/sophos.png" | relative_url }})

-Under fallback user group section, select open - The firewall assigns this group if it can't find a matching user group locally.
+Under fallback user group section, select open group.
+The firewall assigns this group if it can't find a matching user group locally.

-Under Role Mapping section;, Input the exact value you specified for the role group in Azure Portal.
+Under Role Mapping section, Input the exact value you specified for the role group in Azure Portal.
-And Select the profile you want in our case it is Administrator.
+Select the profile you want in our case it is Administrator.
 Finally Test the connection.

 ![upload-image]({{ "/assets/imgs/notes/rolesec.png" | relative_url }})